Skip to Content

 • Time needed: 4 to 5 hours

 Lake Agnes is absolutely stunning and the hike to get there is definitely worth the extra effort.
-Sure, this trail isn’t super flat, but it is not technical and is well-maintained.
-Anybody with a moderate fitness level can complete Lake Agnes Tea House Trail even if they have no hiking experience.
+Sure, this trail isn’t super flat, but it’s not technical and is well-maintained.
+Anybody with a moderate fitness level can complete the Lake Agnes Tea House Trail, even if they have no hiking experience.

-Lake Agnes Tea House Trail begins with a steady incline through the forest.
-Eventually, you’ll reach The Beehive which makes for a nice little stop.
-Shortly after, you’ll come to a waterfall and then Lake Agnes and the tea house.
+The Lake Agnes Tea House Trail begins with a steady incline through the forest.
+Eventually, we reached The Beehive which makes for a nice little stop.
+Shortly after, we came to a waterfall and then Lake Agnes and the tea house.

-The tea house actually serves tea, coffee, snacks, and other goods you’d expect at a cafe.
-Grab a table and enjoy the view with a cup of tea (brewed with glacier lake water of course!)
+The tea house actually serves tea, coffee, snacks, and other goods you’d expect at a café.
+We grabbed a table and enjoyed the view with a cup of tea (brewed with glacier lake water, of course!).

-Lake Agness Trail is known for being very busy.
-If you don’t want a crowded trail or wait in a huge line at the teahouse, leave early in the morning.
+The Lake Agnes Trail is known for being very busy.
+If you don’t want a crowded trail or wait in a huge line at the tea house, I suggest leaving early in the morning.
 This way, it’ll be easy to get a parking space where the trail starts from Lake Louise Lakefront.

 19. Ptarmigan Cirque